ijmichel/k_means_clustering/README.md

 - NOTE: See the console for the coordinates of each of the K centroids after iterations are complete.
 They are not ouput into the file.

 # NOTES
-- I used cloud9 on AWS to do the coding and wrote a small blog about it.  https://ijmichel.github.io/k_means_clustering/
+- I used cloud9 (https://console.aws.amazon.com/cloud9/) on AWS to do the coding instead of a local IDE just to try it out, and then also tried out GitHub pages which I've never used before here to document by cloud9 experience:   https://ijmichel.github.io/k_means_clustering/